Kamal-Singh22/Debounced-Console-Search-Input/README.md

 If 500 ms pass without new input, the performSearch() method is called.

-This simulates the "debounced" effect like in a web application.
+This simulates the "debounced" effect like in a web application.....